RickDYang/MyHexoBlog/source/_posts/Coursera_ML_02.md

 Backpropagation algorithm is like that a pound of water (input) flow into a (neural) network.
 We get each water in each level(layer) until the final layer(output).
 Every $\theta$ is like a pipe between each node. we want to know speed of water in a pipe (partial derivative) , so we use backward calculation to deduce the derivatives.
 Backpropagation algorithm is a kind of **DP** (dynamic programming) algorithm, which reduce duplicate calculation to save time.

-- Partial of Hypothesis part
+- Partial Derivative of Hypothesis part
 $\frac\partial {\partial \Theta\_{ij}^l}[-\frac{1}{m} \sum\_{i=1}^m (y \log (h\_\theta (x)) + (1 - y)\log (1 - h\_\theta(x)))]$
 for $\theta\_{ij}^l$ it means in layer $l$ map $x\_i^l$ to $x\_{j}^{l+1}$ To simplify, we just use one sample $(x, y)$ and one dimention form for $x, y, \theta$ to conduct.
 The provement is same in vector form.